Fife College

-Fife College is a further and higher education college in Fife, Scotland.
+Fife College is a further and higher education college based in various towns across the region of Fife, Scotland.

 Campuses

 The college's main campuses are located in Dunfermline, Glenrothes and Kirkcaldy with smaller campuses in Leven, and Rosyth.
 The college also operates community learning centres across Fife.

 History

 Fife College was created on 1 August 2013 as a merger of Adam Smith College, Carnegie College and non land based elements of the Elmwood Campus of the rural college SRUC.
 When the merger was announced in March of that year the new principal was named as Hugh Logan, formerly principal of Motherwell College.
 Following the retirement of Hugh Logan, Hugh Hall was appointed as principal, taking office on 1 March 2017.
+After six years in the role, Hugh Hall stood down to be replaced, in April 2023, by Jim Metcalfe, former Chief Executive at College Development Network.